SparkFun GPS Breakout (ZOE-M8Q and SAM-M8Q) Hookup Guide

 Battery

-The small metal disk in the upper left corner is a small lithium battery.
-This battery does not provide power to the IC like the 3.3V system does, but to relevant systems inside the IC that allow for a quick reconnection to satellites.
+There is a small metal disk on the board, which is a small lithium battery.
+This battery does not provide power to the IC bus like the 3.3V system does, but to relevant systems inside the GNSS receiver that allow for a quick reconnection to satellites.
 The time to first fix will about ~29 seconds, but after it has a lock, that battery will allow for a one second time to first fix.
 This is known as a hot start and lasts for four hours after the board is powered down.
 The battery provides over a years worth of power to the backup system and charges slowly when the board is powered.

 LEDs

 There's a single red power LED just above the Qwiic connector to indicate that the board is powered.
-There is another LED labeled PPS that is connected to the Pulse Per Second line on the GPS chip.
-When connected to a satellite, this line generates a pulse that is synchronized with a GPS or UTC time grid.
+There is another LED labeled PPS that is connected to the Pulse Per Second line on the GNSS chip.
+When connected to a satellite, this line generates a pulse that is synchronized with a GNSS or UTC time grid.
 By default, you'll see one pulse a second.

 Jumpers

-There are three jumpers on the topside of the product, each labeled with its function.
-At the bottom right of the picture is a three way jumper labeled I²C that connects two pull-up resistors to the I2C data lines.
+There are three jumpers on the topside of the board, each labeled with its function.
+At the bottom right of the picture is a three way jumper labeled I²C that connects two 2.2kΩ pull-up resistors to the I2C bus.
 If you have many devices on your I2C data lines, then you may consider cutting these.
 Just above that jumper is the JP2 jumper.
 If you cut this trace it will disconnect the Power LED just above the Qwiic connector.
 Finally, on the left side of the product is the JP1 jumper that when cut disconnects the PPS LED.

 This picture highlights two jumpers, one on the right labeled "JP1" and another on the left named "JP2".
 Orientation is Qwiic connectors on a horizontal plane.